A craniotomy removes part of the skull to access the brain for surgery.

-The type of procedure depends on the reason it is being done.
-The most common reasons for a craniotomy include:
+The most common reasons for a craniotomy are:

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-The usual length of stay is 3-7 days.
-It is possible that you may have to stay longer if complications arise.
+The usual length of stay is 3 to 7 days.
+If you have any problems, you may need to stay longer.

 Call your doctor if any of these occur:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.